collectiveidea/twirp-rails/README.md

 Out of the box, the `twirp` gem makes it easy to add services, but it feels clunky coming from Rails REST-ful APIs.
 We make it simple to build full-feautured APIs.
 Hook in authorization, `before_action` and more.

+Extracted from a real, production application with many thousands of users.

 ## Features

 ### Easy Routing